harshithgowdakc/NYC-Taxi-Data/README.md

 ## Business  Context:

-for building a model to predict the total ride duration of taxi trips in New York City:
+The primary goal is to develop a predictive model that accurately estimates the total ride duration of taxi trips in New York City, using data provided by the NYC Taxi and Limousine Commission dataset.
+The model should be able to incorporate variables such as pickup time, geo-coordinates, and number of passengers, and should provide predictions with a high level of accuracy.

-### Transportation companies:
-can use the model to optimize their operations, such as improving the accuracy of estimated arrival times and managing driver schedules more efficiently.

-### Ride-sharing platforms:
-can leverage the model to improve the user experience by providing more accurate ride duration estimates and increasing the reliability of their service.

-### City planners:
-can use the insights gained from the model to optimize transportation infrastructure and plan for future development, such as improving traffic flow and reducing congestion.

-### Insurance companies:
-Insurance companies can use the model to assess risk and set premiums based on predicted ride durations for individual drivers or fleet vehicles.

-Overall, building a model to predict taxi ride duration has many potential applications in the transportation industry, and can help businesses and policymakers make data-driven decisions to improve efficiency, safety, and overall customer satisfaction.
+The objective of this model is to enable businesses in the transportation industry to optimize their operations, improve the user experience, and increase overall efficiency.
+By accurately predicting ride duration, transportation companies, ride-sharing platforms, and delivery and logistics companies can better manage their resources and schedules, reduce wait times, and increase customer satisfaction.
+Additionally, the model can provide valuable insights for city planners and traffic management authorities, enabling them to make data-driven decisions to improve transportation infrastructure and reduce congestion.

+Ultimately, the business goal of building a predictive model for taxi ride duration in New York City is to drive efficiency and improve the user experience for both passengers and drivers, while providing valuable insights for stakeholders across a range of industries.